vandsh/vandsh.github.io/about.md

 ---

 Not much to know, name is Steve VandenBush and I have been developing since about 2009.
-Have been in the tech partner/consulting space most of those years (several at my current and awesome company [GeekHive](http://geekhive.com)), but have been in the enterprise world as well.
+Have been in the tech partner/consulting space most of those years, but have been in the enterprise world as well.
 Sitecore, Drupal and Kentico certified.
 Enjoy challenging problems and have a knack for troubleshooting.
 Other interests outside of development are home automation, home security, networking and light robotics.

 ### Feeds